Claiming Tax Deductions for Work Clothing

 Only items that are specific to a particular occupation – and cannot be worn outside of that workplace – can be claimed as work clothing.
 This means:

-You can’t claim the cost of purchasing or cleaning any kind of office attire or business suits, but also clothing such as a bartender’s black trousers and white shirt.
+You can't claim the cost of purchasing or cleaning items such as business suits or office attire unless the items are part of a compulsory or non-compulsory uniform (see below), or the the cost of purchasing or cleaning clothing such as a bartender's black trousers and white shirt.
+These items are suitable for normal wear.

 If you work in a clothing store, you also can't claim the cost of clothing you purchased in that store, even if you're required to wear it to work, as those items of clothing are not specific to your occupation (you could also wear them outside work).